binary-bablu/elastic-job-scheduler/README.md

 ### ✅ **Fault Tolerance**
 - Jobs survive agent failures (requeued automatically)
 - Scheduler and agents are stateless (except job definitions)
-- Built-in retry mechanisms with exponential backoff
+- Can be enhanced for retry mechanisms with exponential backoff(not implemented yet)

 ### ✅ **Monitoring & Observability**
 - 💡More to come, ideas are brewing ☕ stay tuned ..